-How to create a custom QR-Code
+How to create a custom QR Code

-2. The QR-code properties window opens and now you can enter the QR-code content.
+2. The QR Code properties window opens and now you can enter the QR Code content.

-Continue with [OK].
+Continue with OK.

 - Fixed text must be typed manually into the text field and must be enclosed by single quotes ( ‘ ).
-Learn more about the DCP Property Syntax.

-3. A QR code will be created in the template.
+3. A QR Code will be created in the template.

 How to add a logo image

-Format – PNG
+- Format – PNG

-Hight – 166 pixels (0,7 cm)
+- Hight – 166 pixels (0,7 cm)

-Width – 166 pixels (0,7 cm)
+- Width – 166 pixels (0,7 cm)

-You can find here a guideline to define the content of a QR-Code that can be used to initiate SEPA credit transfer.
+You can find a guideline here to define the content of a QR Code that can be used to initiate SEPA credit transfer.

-Place the logo image on top of the QR code.
-To place the image on top you can use a layout option called “In Front of Text layout option to do this.
+Place the logo image on top of the QR Code.
+Use the In Front of Text layout option to do this.

-The QR code is ready to be merged.
+The QR code is now ready to be merged.

-Merge template and test
+Merge and test template

-Now you can read your QR-Code with any QR-Code-Reader.
+Now you can read your QR Code with any QR Code reader.